-Submit all proposals to install screening on structures to the Director & State Design Engineer, Development Division, for approval.
-Contact the HQ Bridge and Structures Office for approval to attach screening to structures and for specific design and mounting details.
+Submit all proposals to install bridge fence on structures to the Director & State Design Engineer, Development Division, for approval.
+Contact the HQ Bridge and Structures Office for approval to attach bridge fence to structures and for specific design and mounting details.

 Chapter 560 Fencing